owid/owid-grapher/README.md

 ## Architecture notes

-Since this project is used in production and undergoing active development, the dependencies and code style are still in a state of flux.
-We eventually aim to fully migrate away from [nvd3](http://nvd3.org/) and [Backbone](http://backbonejs.org/) in favor of the more modern/faster [Preact](https://github.com/developit/preact) and [Mobx](https://github.com/mobxjs/mobx).
+owid-grapher is heavily based around [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) using the libraries [Preact](http://github.com/developit/preact) and [Mobx](http://github.com/mobxjs/mobx), allowing it to do pretty heavy client-side data processing efficiently.
 New code should be written using [PEP 484 type hints](https://www.python.org/dev/peps/pep-0484/) and [TypeScript](https://www.typescriptlang.org/).
+[Visual Studio Code](https://code.visualstudio.com/) is recommended for the autocompletion and other awesome editor analysis features enabled by static typing.

 ## About